JetBrains/teamcity-documentation/topics/notifications.md

 ## Email Notifier

-Email Notifier requires entering a target email only.
+The Email Notifier feature requires entering a target email only.
 For example, you can specify an email list address, and all its subscribers will be receiving build notifications automatically.

+Note that TeamCity Email Notifier relies on the SMTP server settings configured in __Administration | Server Administration__.

 ## Slack Notifier

-Slack Notifier relies on a [Slack connection](#Configuring+Slack+Connection), preconfigured in the parent project's settings, and requires an ID of a channel or user who will be receiving notifications.
+The Slack Notifier feature relies on a [Slack connection](#Configuring+Slack+Connection), preconfigured in the parent project's settings, and requires entering an ID of a channel or user who will be receiving notifications.

 <tip>